paulness/gatsby-starter-personal-blog/content/posts/2018-04-03--cherry-pickup-leetcode/index.md

 ----------

-**Question 1** What is the maximum number of cherries, the collector collect can collect in the following field?
+**Question 1** What is the maximum number of cherries, the collector can collect in the following field?
 ``` javascript
 [[🍓, ᚦ, 0, 0, 0, 0],
  [🍓, ᚦ, 0, 0, 0, 0],